roweno-heijmans/roweno.academic-kickstart/content/home/about.md

 # Biography

-Hi, and welcome!
+Welcome to my website!
 I am an Economist writing my PhD Thesis at the Economics Department of [Tilburg University](https://www.tilburguniversity.edu/), the Netherlands, under supervision of [Eric van Damme](https://research.tilburguniversity.edu/en/persons/eric-van-damme) and [Reyer Gerlagh](http://www.gerlagh.nl/).

 My research interests are Game Theory, in particular games of asymmetric information, and Environmental Economics.

 I participate in the [Tilburg Behavioral Economics Reading Group](https://behavioralreadinggroup.weebly.com/) and the [Tilburg Macro Study Group](https://sites.google.com/site/macroreadingtilburg/home), as well as the [Internal](https://www.tilburguniversity.edu/about/schools/economics-and-management/news/events/seminars/economics-workshops/) and [External](https://www.tilburguniversity.edu/about/schools/economics-and-management/news/events/seminars/economics/) departmental seminar series at Tilburg University.

+In my (non-existent) free time, I play the violin.
+With colleague [Sjak Smulders](https://research.tilburguniversity.edu/en/persons/sjak-smulders) we from time to time bother our colleagues by forcing upon them a [concert](https://twitter.com/TiUEconomics/status/1111204863382380544) in which we play music of our own choosing (this means Bach, Mozart, Beethoven, Schubert, Franck, etc.).
+Everyone will be happy once I defend my thesis and leave...